Skip to main content

 Dominick Roto, DOI was able to move on to fellowship and feel like I had more than the 'expected minimum' of medical knowledge, and this really let me make the most out of my first year of training."

-Dom Roto, DO
+Dom Roto, D.O.

-Pulmonary & Critical Care Medicine Fellow
+Former Pulmonary & Critical Care Medicine Fellow, Current Faculty